FIDIC Claim Management

 Anyway, the issue raised by cases No. 7910 and 3970 was resolved by the FIDIC Conditions, 1st edition 1999.
 Sub-Clause 20.7 therein expressly provides that, where a decision has become final and binding, either party may, if the other party fails to comply with such decision, and without prejudice to any other rights it may have, refer the failure itself to arbitration.
 Consequently, a party can obtain an arbitral award in respect of such a decision, however subject to one qualification.
 According to Sub-Clause 20.1 any amounts shall be included in Payment Certificates.
 Accordingly it is submitted that the arbitral court should not award the amount of money claimed but impose the obligation on the Engineer to include the amount in the next Payment Certificate.
 Only if evidence can be shown that the Engineer is not willing to comply with Sub-Clause 20.1 the arbitral court may award the amount of money.
 The reason for this is that the Engineer shall certify the amounts which he believes being due (Sub-Clause 14.6).
 According to Sub-Clause 14.3 deductions for retention, calculated by applying the percentage of retention stated in Appendix to Tender to the Contract Price, shall be made.

-There is authority from Singapore that an arbitral Tribunal misses jurisdiction to enforce a merely binding DAB decision if the claimant does not refer the dispute on the merits to arbitration together with the application for the enforcement of the DAB decision.
-Insofar the Court of Appeal Singapore has identified a gap in the current FIDIC wording (CRW Joint Operation v.
+There is authority from Singapore that an arbitral tribunal may miss jurisdiction to enforce a merely binding DAB decision if the claimant does not refer the dispute on the merits to arbitration together with the application for the enforcement of the DAB decision.
+Insofar the Court of Appeal Singapore had initially identified a gap in the current FIDIC wording (CRW Joint Operation v.
 PT Perusahaan Gas Negara (Persero) TBK SGCA 33).

 On April 1, 2013 FIDIC has published the FIDIC Guidance Memorandum to Users of the 1999 Conditions of Contract suggesting revised Sub-Clauses with regard to the enforceability of DAB decisions which adopt the approach as it is under the FIDIC Gold Book.

-In PT Perusahaan Gas Negara (Persero) TBK v.
+Subsequently in PT Perusahaan Gas Negara (Persero) TBK v.
 CRW Joint Operation (Indonesia) and another matter, SGHC 146, the High Court Singapore, has confirmed the practice as referred to in ICC case 10619 and the previous decision of the Singapore Court of Appeal (CRW Joint Operation v.
 PT Perusahaan Gas Negara (Persero) TBK SGCA 33) that the arbitral tribunal may give effect to a merely binding (thus not yet final and binding) DAB decision.
+The Court of Appeal has confirmed this approach of the High Court (see PT Perusahaan Gas Negara (Persero) TBK v CRW Joint Operation SGCA 30).

-For more detailed information about claims and claim management the new FIDIC Guide for Practitioners has been published.
+For more detailed information about claims and claim management the FIDIC Guide for Practitioners has been published.
 The authors are Axel-Volkmar Jaeger and Dr. Götz-Sebastian Hök.
 Further guidance on the interpretation of FIDIC Claim management provisions is available here.
+Sebastian Hök permanently reviews gazetes, data bases and other sources in order to summarize and share the developments with FIDIC users.

 LAW OFFICE Dr. Hök, Stieglmeier & Kollegen